-Software Engineers are the vitals of technological industry, they are responsible for developing, testing, deploying the computer programs.
-The software engineers are the alluding factors of the future of technology.
+Software Engineers are the vitals of the technological industry, they are responsible for developing, testing, and deploying computer programs.
+Software engineers are the alluding factors of the future of technology.
 Thus, this can the whole and sole aspect of this delegation to be most in demand.
-This is why there are billions of young blood who seek their career as a software engineer in different streams.
+This is why there are billions of young blood who seek their career as software engineers in different streams.

 So, if you are holding a software engineer degree and are going to be interviewed for the same, then here are a few things you need to be prepared for.
 The below content will let you get a brief idea of what kind of questions you will encounter in the interview when interviewed for a software engineer position in an organization.